 The CamRanger mini and CamRanger 2 hardware and software app enable focus stacking for Sony, Canon, Nikon and Fujifilm cameras.
 The CamRanger 2 is required for focusing bracketing with Sony and Fuji cameras.
-This page will show you have to perform focus stacking with the CamRanger.
+This page will show you how to do focus stacking with the CamRanger.

 Check out our demo videos for each camera manufacturer: